nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 #### Building the NginxConfig message

-Currently, NKG configures nginx by translating the Gateway API resources into an [internal representation of the nginx config][internal-config], executing a template with this data to generate the nginx configuration as bytes, and then writing the bytes to the filesystem.
+Currently, NGF configures nginx by translating the Gateway API resources into an [internal representation of the nginx config][internal-config], executing a template with this data to generate the nginx configuration as bytes, and then writing the bytes to the filesystem.